hannahhoward/activerecord-postgis-array/README.md

 Or install it yourself as:

-    $ gem install postgres_ext
+    $ gem install activerecord-postgis-array

 ## Usage

-Just `require 'postgres_ext'` and use ActiveRecord as you normally would! postgres\_ext extends ActiveRecord's data type handling.
+Just `require 'activerecord-postgis-array'` and use ActiveRecord as you normally would! postgres\_ext extends ActiveRecord's data type handling.

  * [Migration/Schema.rb support](docs/migrations.md)